splunk/observability-workshop/content/en/other/3-auto-instrumentation/2-nodejs/_index.md

 * Splunk Infrastructure Monitoring (IM)
 * Splunk Zero Configuration Auto Instrumentation for NodeJS (APM)
   * AlwaysOn Profiling
+* Splunk Log Observer (LO)

-We will deploy the OpenTelemetry Astronomy Shop application in Kubernetes, which contains a NodeJS service.
-Once the application is up and running, we will instantly start seeing metrics and traces via the **Zero Configuration Auto Instrumentation** for NodeJS that will be used by the **Splunk APM** product.
+We will deploy the OpenTelemetry Astronomy Shop application in Kubernetes, which contains two NodeJS services (**Frontend** & **Payment Service**).
+Once the application and the OpenTelemetry Connector are up and running, we will start seeing metrics, traces and logs via the **Zero Configuration Auto Instrumentation** for NodeJS that will be used by the **Splunk Observability Cloud** platform to provide insights into the application.

 {{% notice title="Prerequisites" style="primary" icon="info" %}}